lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

   - Reduces risk by validating each entity type's migration independently
   - Allows for iterative fixes and improvements

-## Audit and Compliance

-The RBAC system includes comprehensive audit logging to track all permission-related activities and support compliance requirements.

 ### Audit Log Coverage